SC refuses stay on electoral bonds ahead of Assembly polls, fresh ones to be issued from April 1

 “In light of the scheme introduced in 2018 and the fact they have been released in 2018, 2019, and 2020 without impediment, we do not see any reason to stay the issuance at this stage,” the court said.

-The court had reserved its order on Wednesday on the plea filed by non-governmental organisation Association for Democratic Reforms.
+The Supreme Court had reserved its order on Wednesday on the plea filed by non-governmental organisation Association for Democratic Reforms.
 The NGO had expressed “serious apprehension” that the sale of electoral bonds ahead of the Assembly polls would lead to an increase in illegal funding of political parties through shell companies.

 Electoral bonds are monetary instruments that citizens or corporate groups can buy from a bank and give to a political party, which is then free to redeem them for money.
 The Centre had first introduced electoral bonds in January 2018.

-Before reserving the order on Wednesday, the court had expressed apprehension that the money might be misused.
+However, before reserving the order on Wednesday, the court had expressed apprehension that the money might be misused.
 “There are political parties who do terrorism,” CJI Bobde said.
 “We are not sure of what we are saying but this angle of possibility of funding of terrorism through funding needs to be examined.”

 Attorney General KK Venugopal, representing the Centre, claimed that since the electoral bonds scheme was launched in 2018, black money has been kept under check as all political funding is made through banking channels and not in cash.
 Bonds can be purchased only through cheque or a Demand Draft, so there is no black money, he argued.